MicrosoftDocs/quantum-docs/articles/how-to-work-with-jobs.md

 ## Job properties

-All jobs, however, have the following properties in common:
+All jobs have the following properties in common:

 |Property |Description|
 |-----|----|